 The Department of Comparative Literature is pleased to invite graduating seniors in all departments at the University of Michigan to submit entries for our annual prize in literary translation.
-This prize is intended to encourage undergraduate students to develop projects (through previous coursework or on their own initiative) in translating into English a literary text originally written in another language.
+This prize is open to minors as well as all other students and is intended to encourage undergraduate students to develop projects (through previous coursework or on their own initiative) in translating into English a literary text originally written in another language.
 Submissions are due before winter term examinations, and will be judged by a team of faculty members in Comparative Literature.
-A prize of $500 will be awarded before graduation at the end of winter term.
+The prize will be awarded before graduation at the end of winter term.

 RULES FOR SUBMISSION

-1. All seniors graduating in December 2015 or May 2016, and affiliated with any department at the University of Michigan, are eligible to submit a translation.
+1. All seniors graduating in Summer 2020, Fall 2020, or Winter 2021, and affiliated with any department at the University of Michigan, are eligible to submit a translation.

 2. Students may choose to translate into English any literary text (or excerpt of a literary text) that was originally written in another language and in any literary genre (e.g. fiction, poetry, drama, creative nonfiction).